alex-titus/alex-titus.github.io/README.md

 Sean Brittingham
 ****************************************************
 IMPORTANT:

-    -as of this update i have been able to successfully run server.js on both Windows and Linux Mint.
+    -9/21/19 i have been able to successfully run server.js on both Windows and Linux Mint.
         Having some trouble installing Anaconda on Mint...

     -../node is missing a directory named node_modules. this comes from Node.js and contains Express. you will have to move the files of